-ISO certification means that a third party has independently validated that an organization conforms to a set of standards established by the International Organization for Standardization (ISO).
+ISO certification means that a third party has independently validated that an organization conforms to standards established by the International Organization for Standardization (ISO).

 To date, the ISO has developed over 22,000 international standards covering multiple industries and topics.
-One group of these standards, the ISO 9000 family of quality management standards, aims to help organizations deliver better products and services that are safer, more secure and more resilient, as well as environmentally friendly.
+One group of these standards, the ISO 9000 family of quality management standards, aims to help organizations deliver better products and services that are safer, more secure, more resilient, and environmentally friendly.

 These standards include ISO 9001 (quality management), ISO 27001 (information security), ISO 14001 (environmental management), and ISO 22301 (business continuity).

 Types of ISO Standards

 The International Organization for Standardization (ISO) has published over 22,000 standards across various industries and domains.
 However, a select few ISO standards stand out as the most widely adopted worldwide due to their applicability to key organizational functions and their ability to drive continuous improvement.